Biosecurity: we all have a responsibility

 Critically, biosecurity measures allow growers to preserve existing trade opportunities and provide evidence of Australia’s pest and animal disease status to support access to international markets.

 Everyone has a responsibility when it comes to biosecurity.
-Previous changes in QLD biosecurity legislation, and expected changes in NSW biosecurity legislation, make the obligation to take reasonable and practical steps to prevent or minimise biosecurity much more explicit.
+Previous changes in QLD and in NSW biosecurity legislation make the obligation to take reasonable and practical steps to prevent or minimise biosecurity much more explicit.

 What do you need to know?

 Biosecurity is a shared responsibility between those in the community, including growers, consultants, contractors, industry members and visitors.
 Each person needs to play their part to reduce the likelihood of spreading pests, weeds and diseases.

 Growers play a key role in protecting Australia's plant and livestock industries from pests and diseases by implementing sound biosecurity measures on-farm.
 Implementing strong biosecurity measures on your farm will help protect your enterprise and the broader industry from the introduction and spread of endemic and exotic insects, weeds and diseases.

 If a new pest or disease becomes established on your farm, it will affect your business through increased costs (for monitoring, changes in production practice, additional chemical use and labour), reduced productivity (in yield and/or quality) or loss of markets.
 Early detection and immediate reporting increases the chance of effective and efficient eradication.

 All farm personnel, consultants, contractors and visitors should be made aware of farm biosecurity requirements.
 Clear communication is critical to ensuring biosecurity plans operate effectively.